mss2221/corridosEd/about.md

 title: About
 ---

-This test site is a demonstration of viable workflows to transform printed music to digital formats for computer assisted analyais, while providing a simple interface for browsing the scores visually and aurally.
+This test site is a demonstration of viable workflows to transform printed music to digital formats for computer assisted analysis, while providing a simple interface for browsing the scores visually and aurally.

 Music and text taken from _El corrido mexicano_, compiled and edited by Vicente T. Mendoza (1954).